This section provides guidelines for successful implementation and use of Tealeaf UI Capture.

-If unique identifiers are not available, IBM Tealeaf relies on XPath identifiers.
+If unique identifiers are not available, Tealeaf relies on XPath identifiers.
 However, this solution might not be 100% accurate, and use of XPaths can increase the size of each UI Capture message and the total cost of storing the data.

-Note: IBM Tealeaf UI Capture does not automatically check for uniqueness of identifiers.
+Note: Tealeaf UI Capture does not automatically check for uniqueness of identifiers.
 Non-unique identifiers must be blacklisted manually through the configuration.

 Dynamically transmitted GUIDs